IOS 5: Introduction and initial release

 iOS 5 was introduced at the Apple Worldwide Developers Conference on June 6, 2011, with a beta version available for developers later that day.

 iOS 5 was officially released on October 12, 2011.

 System features

 Notifications

 In previous iOS versions, notifications popped up on the screen as dialog boxes, interrupting the current activity.
 In iOS 5, notifications are revamped, and show up as a temporary banner at the top of the screen.
 Recent notifications can also be accessed by pulling a "Notification Center" down from the top of the screen.
 Users who prefer the old notification system can keep it by choosing the appropriate option in the Settings menu.

 iCloud

 iOS 5 introduces iCloud, Apple's cloud storage service.
-The new service allows users to synchronize their music, pictures, videos, and application data across all of their iCloud-enabled devices for free.
+The new service allows users to synchronize their music, photos, videos, and application data across all of their iCloud-enabled devices for free.

 Wireless updates

 iOS 5 enables wireless system updates on supported devices, meaning a computer and iTunes aren't necessary to update devices.
 Both activation of new devices and updates can be done wirelessly.